riscvarchive/riscv-code-size-reduction/README.md

 - [Zc ISA proposal](https://github.com/riscv/riscv-code-size-reduction/releases/tag/V0.70.1-TOOLCHAIN-DEV)

-This is the the lastest spec (currently matches the tagged version), and the benchmarking results:
+This is the the lastest spec (currently only has stylistic changes from the tagged version), and the benchmarking results:

 - [Zc-specification](https://github.com/riscv/riscv-code-size-reduction/tree/master/Zc-specification)